jlevente/MiamiOSM-buildings/Import_Tutorial.md

 ![auto tools plugin](img/auto_tools.jpg)

 - The import dataset can be outdated.
-However, underlying high resolution `Bing` imagery (i.e. when zoomed in) tends to be more recent (2014-2015 for most part of the county).
+However, the background high resolution `Bing` imagery (i.e. when zoomed in) tends to be more recent (2014-2015 for most part of the county).
 A tool to check imagery dates is found [here](http://mvexel.dev.openstreetmap.org/bing/).
 - If you find buildings that are missing from both OSM and from the import set, you can add them based on `Bing`.
 In these cases, add a `source=Bing` and `note=not imported` tag to each of the buildings.
 - If a building was demolished in the meantime (e.g. the buildings's not seen or you know it's been taken down), just delete them.
+- +1: You don't have to upload buildings as they are.
+Try to upload the most accurate representation of the buildings, for example by addig more details to their geometry, or by dragging them slightly into their true position.

 #### Importing addresses

 Addresses in the manual set are represented as nodes (i.e. not automatically attached to buildings).
 This is because you for some cases you can see multiple addresses for a single building.

 - If you think that an address is unique to the underlying building, you can copy all the tags and paste it in the building.
 It is done by selecting the address node, selecting the tags and copying them by hitting **`ctrl`** + **`c`** or pressing right click +  `Copy selected Key(s)/Value(s)`.
 Paste the address tags to the building by hitting **`ctrl`** + **`shift`** + **`v`**.
 Finally delete the address node by selecting it and pressing **`delete`**.
-- In some cases, you will see multiple address nodes overlaying a buildings.
-Best is to evaluate them one by one to decide whether you want to upload them or not.
-Visint the area helps.
+- In some cases, you will see multiple address nodes on top of buildings.
+Best practice is to evaluate them one by one to decide whether you want to upload them or not.
+Visiting the area helps.
 Also, look for existing address nodes (e.g. a shop, restaurant) nearby and match the addresses.
 In general, only upload addresses if you're absolutely certain about their reliability.
 The screenshot below shows a scenario on Lincoln Road.
-Here, the Starbucks at the lower left corner of the builing has the same street address as one of the nodes on the northern side of the building.
-Without verifying it on the fild, it's best not to upload these addresses at all and leave what was already in OSM intact.
+Here, the Starbucks at the lower left corner of the building has the same street address as one of the nodes on the northern side of the building.
+Without verifying it on the field, it's best not to upload these addresses at all and leave what was already in OSM intact.
 Rely on common sense when evaluating these cases.

 ![building multiple address](img/building_multiple_address.jpg)

 ### Reviewing before uploading

-- Take another breath and review your area once more before uploading
+- Take another breath and review your area visually once more before uploading.
+Look for overlapping buildings, and obvious mistakes.
 - Eximine tags on buildings you've modified.
+Are they all correct?
 - If there are any conflicts you can't solve, don't sweat on it.
-Add a comment on the Tasking Manager task, open a GitHub issue, add an OSM note, ask for help on [Facebook](https://www.facebook.com/groups/1673617022962900/).
-Don't forget to click on `Stop mapping` so the task will be unlocked.
+Just add a comment on the Tasking Manager task, open a GitHub issue, add an OSM note, ask for help on [Facebook](https://www.facebook.com/groups/1673617022962900/).
+- You can always leave the area for a more experienced mapper (or come back later once you've acquired enough help).
+- In general, just hit `Stop mapping` whenever you're done editing.
+This will unlock the area and others can start working on it.

 ![comment on tasking manager](img/comment_tasking_manager.jpg)

-- Finally, upload your changes by clicking on *`File`* -> *`Upload data`*.
+- Finally, upload your changes by clicking on **`File`** -> **`Upload data`**.
 - The validator will yield again for potential conflicts.
 Take one step back and fix them, if any.

 ![validation result](img/validation_results.jpg)